 - OSHA 10 and First-Aid (CPR/AED) Certification.

-In two years, 38 students have graduated from the program with 68% of the graduates either employed in the industry, or pursing a construction related college degree!
+In two years, 38 students have graduated from the program with 68% of the graduates either employed in the industry or pursuing a construction-related college degree!
 This summer, AKRA is pleased to welcome four CTEC graduates to our team.

 CTEC Graduates: John Deters, Chris Ungrund, Ross Althoff, and Richard Wente